 Uscamer: This drawing is produced and issued under specific request of our client in connection with the captioned project.
 It should not be used for any other purposes by any other party without permission from Vengineers.
-VEngineers accepts no responsibility for the consequences of this drawing being used other party for any other purpose(b, or containing any enrol(s) and/or omission(s) in the information given to VEng horhbar particle in the constance of the information given to VEng horhbar particle and the purpose(b, or containing any enrol(s) and/or omission(s) in the information given to VEng
+VEngineers accepts no responsibility for the consequences of this drawing being used other party for any other purpose(b, or containing any enrol(s) and/or omission(s) in the information given to VEng horhbar particle in the store of the information given to VEng horhbar particle in the store of the information given to VEng horhbar particle in the store of the store of the information given to VEng horhbar particle in the store of the store of the information given to VEng horhbar particle in the store of the store of